 Higher temperatures can bring a depressed person up.

 Denissen et al. (2008) found that weather’s daily influence has more of an impact on a person’s negative mood, rather than helping one’s positive mood.
-Higher temperatures raise a person with a low mood up, while things like wind or not enough sun made a low person feel even lower.
+Higher temperatures were associated with an increase in a person’s negative feelings, feelings such as being more irritable, distressed, or jittery.
+The researchers also found that greater amounts of sunlight and less amounts of wind decreased these negative feelings.

 Seasonal affective disorder is real.